DavidRaab/website/content/posts/draft-closures.md

 }
 ```

-Because `x` is now passed as an argument we can now create multiple different
+Because `x` is now passed as an argument it is now possible to create multiple
-`add` functions where each function has access to a different `x`.
+different `add` functions where each function has access to its own different `x`.

 ```csharp
 var add1  = add(1);